South Africa

 'SA land not for foreign buyers' Sep 4, 2008, 2:43 PM - Jana Roos

-Cape Town - Foreigners may soon no longer be able to own South African property, and will instead have to settle for leasing land if legislation that's been three years in the making is implemented.
-Thozi Gwanya, the director-general for the Department of Land Affairs, says a policy that regulates ownership of land by non-South Africans is currently being developed and is necessary for the interest of sustainable development.
+Cape Town—If legislation that's been three years in the making is implemented, Foreigners may soon no longer be able to own South African property and will instead have to settle for leasing land.
+Thozi Gwanya, the director-general for the Department of Land Affairs, says a policy that regulates ownership of land by non-South Africans is currently being developed and is necessary for sustainable development.

-The department, says Gwanya, engaged the services of a team of experts who compiled a report that recommended that the ownership of land by foreigners should be regulated.
-The report indicated that stronger foreign currencies (forex) enable foreigners to buy more land, including land that is strategically situated such as coastal and agricultural land," says Gwanya.
+The department, says Gwanya, engaged the services of a team of experts who compiled a report recommending that foreigners' ownership of land should be regulated.
+The report indicated that stronger foreign currencies (forex) enable foreigners to buy more land, including strategically situated land, such as coastal and agricultural land," says Gwanya.
 "It recommended a moratorium on the sale of state land to foreigners.
-It further recommended that land be leased to foreigners, as opposed to full ownership.
+It further recommended that land be leased to foreigners instead of full ownership.

 Jul 17, 2008, 2:39 PM